 Clinical Haematology is a unified department formed between Peter Mac and the Royal Melbourne Hospital and is the largest haematology service in the country.
-We provide evidence-based care for patients with haematologic disorders from across Melbourne and beyond, within eight specialised disease groups, each led by a nationally recognised and experienced clinical leader in their area.
+We provide a publicly funded, evidence-based care for patients with haematologic disorders from across Melbourne and beyond, within eight specialised disease groups, each led by a nationally recognised and experienced clinical leader in their area.
 Our department incorporates one of Australia's earliest and largest allogeneic transplantation services, and a comprehensive clinical trials program dedicated to developing new drugs, generating new data and bringing new therapies to our patients.
 We have a dynamic and very active translational research program that links the research labs of Peter Mac and our partners in the Parkville academic precinct to the research we do in the clinics.

 The director of the department is Prof. John Seymour, AM.
 Patient care within our service is delivered by specialised disease groups and an expert multidisciplinary team focused and specialised in treating diseases that fall within each disease cluster, and may include opportunities for participation in clinical trials.

 There are five haematology registrars on duty at any one time.
 Please see the relevant haematology cancer type page to find the details on contacting the registrar specific to your disease.